reliablyhq/documentation/docs/guides/how-it-works/report-templates/index.md

 ```
 {{ $reps := .Lreps }}
 ```
-### errBudgetPercentage
+### func errBudgetPercentage (sl ServiceLevel) string

-This function takes a Service Level object as a single argument and will return a string with the error budget for the Service Level as a percentage.
+errBudgetPercentage takes a Service Level object as a single argument and returns a string with the error budget for the Service Level as a percentage.

-### errBudgetAllowedDownTime
+### func errBudgetAllowedDownTime (sl ServiceLevel) string

-This function takes a Service Level object as a single argument and will return a string with the Allowed downtime for the Service Level.
+errBudgetAllowedDownTime takes a Service Level object as a single argument and returns a string with the Allowed downtime for the Service Level.

 The Allowed downtime is calculated from the Error Budget and the Observation Window for the Service Level.

-### errBudgetConsumed
+### func errBudgetConsumed (sl ServiceLevel) string

-This function takes a Service Level object as a single argument and will return a string with the Error Budget Consumed in the Time Period for the Service Level.
+errBudgetConsumed takes a Service Level object as a single argument and returns a string with the Error Budget Consumed in the Time Period for the Service Level.

-### errBudgetRemain
+### func errBudgetRemain (sl ServiceLevel) string

-This function takes a Service Level object as a single argument and will return a string with the Error Budget Remaining in the Time Period for the Service Level.
+errBudgetRemain takes a Service Level object as a single argument and returns a string with the Error Budget Remaining in the Time Period for the Service Level.

 ## Generating Custom Reports